scorpionrao/test/README.md

+# Build to save time for TIMED interview challenges that involves building REST Api.

-A straightforward Spring Boot REST Api
+A straightforward Spring Boot REST Api.

-- Built with required Unit and E2E Test infrastructure.
+- Minimum scaffolding provided to start adding your own new APIs.
+- Minimum Unit tests provided to start adding your own new tests.
+- Minimum E2E Test (REST Assured library) that deploys and runs HTTP tests on the API.
-- Data stored in external source.
+- Example of retrieving data required for the application from an external source.
 - Using MVC design pattern.